DataStax-Examples/quickstart-c/README.md

   * [OpenSSL](https://www.openssl.org/) v1.0.x or v1.1.x

 ## Getting the Driver
-The driver source code is available via [GitHub](https://github.com/datastax/cpp-driver).The C/C++ driver will build on most standard Unix-like and Microsoft Windows platforms.
+You can obtain binary versions of the driver, available for various operating systems and architectures, from our [DataStax download server](https://downloads.datastax.com/cpp-driver/).The driver source code is available via [GitHub](https://github.com/datastax/cpp-driver).The C/C++ driver will build on most standard Unix-like and Microsoft Windows platforms.
 Packages are available for the following platforms:

 * [CentOS 6](https://downloads.datastax.com/cpp-driver/centos/6/cassandra/)
 * [CentOS 7](https://downloads.datastax.com/cpp-driver/centos/7/cassandra/)